(coed, ages 5-7)

 Ages, Groups, and Buddy Requests

-Brooksiders are divided into age appropriate groups.
-Buddy requests are considered in order received and fulfilled as best as possible.
+Campers are divided into age-appropriate groups.
+Buddy requests are considered in the order received and fulfilled as best as possible.
 Group assignments are included in the email newsletter sent on the Friday prior to the start of the week.

 Lunch, Snacks, and Allergies

 Lunches and snacks are included in tuition and are provided by Chartwells Dining Services.
-They are a nut-free organization who cater Cranbrook Schools’ meals during the academic year.
-Special arrangements can be made for Brooksiders with food allergies.
-Brookside lunches are served family style in the Brookside Dining Room.
+They are a nut-free organization that caters to Cranbrook Schools during the academic year.
+Special arrangements can be made for campers with food allergies.
+Lunches are served family style in the Brookside Dining Room.

-Extended care, transportation service, and after camp activities are available.
-These options can be combined to meet your needs.
+The following options can be combined to meet your needs.
 For example, you can choose morning Transportation Service and afternoon Extended Care.
-Logistical information for these additional options will be provided in the Parent Welcome Packet closer to the start of camp.
+Logistical information for these additional options are provided in the Parent Welcome Packet emailed to registrants closer to the start of camp.

 Transportation Service is available to shuttle campers to and from specific stops in Birmingham